-An LLC taxed as a partnership must file Form OR-65, Oregon Partnership Return, if doing business in Oregon, or if receiving income from an Oregon source, or if it has any Oregon resident members.
+An LLC taxed as a partnership must file Form OR-65, Oregon Partnership Return, if doing business in Oregon, or if receiving Oregon-source income, or if it has any Oregon resident members.
 If the LLC has a corporate member, the member is taxed on its share of the LLC's Oregon income.